Knowledge91/cv/cv.md

 ### About me

 I am Software Engineer by passion.
-During my 5+ of years of experience as a professional web developer I led the technological infrastructure of three Startups and implemented a NLP chatbot using Python and Tensorflow.
-I have the ambition to grow into a full-time position at one of the FAANG companies.
+During my 5+ years of experience as a professional web developer I led the technological infrastructure of three Startups using React as their front end.
+During my recent year at Google I architectured propals and was a key player in the communication between the engineering and the design team.

 ### Professional Experience